MarianaSouza/Demo-change-image-div-position-gallery/README.md

 When the screen is larger than 768px, the order od the image and description in the second column (.single-box:nth-child(2)) will change by ussing CSS.
 Take a look at main.css lines 65-75

 This project also includes an example of how to use the library baguetteBox.js to create a lightbox.
-Open the foolowing link and click in an image to see a nice lightbox.
+Open the foolowing link and click on an image to see a nice lightbox.

 https://marianasouza.github.io/Demo-change-image-div-position-gallery/